solita/solita.github.com/_posts/2024-01-25-azure-without-secrets-part-2.md

 ### Code changes

 #### Add blob storage endpoint to the configuration
 First, we need to store the blob storage endpoint address somewhere.
-I put it in two places; for localhost development, I put it in the `appsettings.Development.json` and for the app service, I put it in the app settings using Bicep.
+I put it in two places; for localhost development, I put it in the `appsettings.Development.json` and for the App Service, I put it in the app settings using Bicep.
 ```json
 {
   "BlobEndpoint": "https://storageaccountnamehere.blob.core.windows.net/",